Stories and Pithy Sayings

 STORIES:

 1. Cleve O'Dell tells about how he met Wensel Krebbs.
 "We met at a dance in Pauls Valley, Oklahoma.
 I was with a friend and I told him that I was going to marry that girl over there (Wensel).
 My friend said, 'Short, you can't marry that girl, she's an Indian'".
+And dad said to his friend: "Hell, what do you think we are?"

 2. Robbing Indians: